htdebeer/pandocomatic/documentation/pandocomatic_cli.md

 :   Create converted files and directories in `PATH`.

-    Although inadvisable, you can specify the output file in the metadata of a pandoc markdown input file.
+    You can specify the output file in the metadata of a pandoc markdown input file.
 In that case, you can omit the output argument.
+Furthermore, if no output file is specified whatsoever, pandocomatic defaults to output to HTML by replacing the extension of the input file with `html`.

 The input and output should both be files or both be directories.
 Pandocomatic will complain if the input and output types do not match.